-- Sovereign issuers rated as "not free" by Freedom House; - Companies with the lowest Norm Assessment (i.e., a letter score of "F"); - Companies with involvement in controversial weapons production; or - Companies with identified coal expansion plans.
+- Sovereign issuers rated as "not free" by Freedom House; - Companies with the lowest Norm Assessment (i.e., a letter score of "F"); - Companies that are directly involved in one or more very serious, unresolved controversies related to the UN Global Compact; - Companies with involvement in controversial weapons production; or - Companies with identified coal expansion plans.

-Assessment of investment fund units
+• Assessment of investment fund units

-Investment fund units are assessed taking into account the investments within the target funds in accordance with the Climate and Transition Risk Assessment, Norm Assessment, and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding nuclear weapons, depleted uranium weapons or uranium munitions).
+Investment fund units are assessed taking into account the investments within the target funds in accordance with the ESG Quality Assessment, Climate and Transition Risk Assessment, Norm Assessment, UN Global Compact assessment, and the Freedom House status and with respect to the investments in companies that are identified as manufacturers - or manufacturers of key components - of anti-personnel mines, cluster munitions, chemical weapons and biological weapons (here, the relative exposures within a Group structure are taken into consideration).